intershop/intershop-pwa/docs/guides/testing-jest.md

 ### Do not Comment out Tests

-Instead use the `xdescribe` or `xit` feature (just add an '`x`' before the method declaration) to exclude tests.
+Instead, use the `xdescribe` or `xit` feature (just add an `x` before the method declaration) to exclude tests.
-This way excluded tests are still visible as skipped and can be repaired later on.
+This way, excluded tests are still visible as skipped and can be repaired later on.

 :heavy_check_mark: